24 APR 2025

 Yellow blooms and garden equipment in wooden box

 Use pallet boards to create a custom-fit garden cabinet with shelves inside for pots, tools, and seeds.
-Add a plywood back and hinged doors to protect contents from the weather.
+Add plywood backing and hinged doors to protect the contents from the weather.

 Paint it in garden-friendly colours like sage green or navy blue, and install it next to your greenhouse or shed for easy access.